What is gambling?

 Gambling is a game in which you bet money in the hope of winning more money.
 You don’t know in advance whether you’ll win or lose, because it depends on luck.
 Gambling takes place in various ways, such as scratch cards, slot machines, sports betting or in a casino.
 Some people find gambling exciting or fun, but it can also cause problems if you play too often or spend too much money.

-How do gambling companies work?
+How do gambling companies operate?

 Gambling companies want players to have fun, but of course they also want to make a profit themselves.
 To achieve this, they use various methods to make gambling attractive and exciting.
 In this text, you can read about how gambling companies work and what goes on behind the scenes.